Oil tumbles as new virus strain revives demand fears

 “The monthly meetings will be very tense and keep oil prices volatile until the virus spread is under control across both Europe and the U.S.”

-The negative sentiment overshadowed the rollout of a new vaccine in the United States, a deal among U.S. congressional leaders for a $900 billion coronavirus aid package and European regulatory approval on Monday for the use of the COVID-19 vaccine jointly developed by U.S. company Pfizer and its German partner BioNTech.
+The negative sentiment largely overshadowed the rollout of a new vaccine in the United States, a deal among U.S. congressional leaders for a $900 billion coronavirus aid package and European regulatory approval on Monday for the use of the COVID-19 vaccine jointly developed by U.S. company Pfizer Inc and its German partner, BioNTech.

 The approval by Europe’s medicines regulator puts the region on course to start inoculations within a week.

-Reporting by Devika Krishna Kumar in New York, Bozorgmehr Sharafedin in London; Additional reporting by Yuka Obayashi in Tokyo; Editing by David Goodman and Steve Orlofsky
+Reporting by Devika Krishna Kumar in New York and Bozorgmehr Sharafedin in London; Additional reporting by Yuka Obayashi in Tokyo; Editing by Steve Orlofsky, Matthew Lewis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.